-Management regularly reviews and risk grades member business loans in the Credit Union's portfolio.
+Management regularly reviews and risk-grades member business loans in the Credit Union's portfolio.
 The risk rating system allows management to classify each asset by credit quality in accordance with Credit Union policy.
 The Credit Union's risk grading definitions are as follows:

-Pass - Financial condition of the borrower at minimum will have low to moderate leverage and adequate liquidity with stable to slightly declining trends.
+Pass - Financial condition of the borrower at minimum will have low to moderate leverage and adequate liquidity with stable-to-slightly declining trends.
 Cash flows can be less than their minimum required debt service coverage ratio (DSCR) with mitigating factors.
 Loan payments will be current.
-Collateral will have a loan-to-value at policy maximum or better.
+Collateral will have a loan-to-value ratio at policy maximum or better.
 The industry outlook, at worst, could have an outlook that is uncertain.

 Special mention - Financial condition of the borrower may be marginal with liquidity and/or equity trends declining.
 Cash flows may be below the Credit Union's policy minimums or negative.
-Collateral may have a loan-to-value exceeding the Credit Union's policy of 80%.
+Collateral may have a loan-to-value ratio exceeding the Credit Union's policy of 80%.
 The industry outlook would be in a declining environment.

-Substandard - Financial condition of the borrower shows negative trends with highly leveraged loans, poor liquidity, equity, and negative cash flows.
-Collateral will have a loan-to-value exceeding the Credit Union's policy of 80% with minimal equity.
+Substandard - Financial condition of the borrower shows negative trends with highly leveraged loans, poor liquidity and equity, and negative cash flows.
+Collateral will have a loan-to-value ratio exceeding the Credit Union's policy of 80% with minimal equity.
 The industry outlook would be showing problems at this point.
-There were no loans classified as Substandard at December 31, 2023 or 2022.
+There were no loans classified as Substandard at December 31, 2024 or 2023.

 Doubtful - Financial condition of the borrower will be a negative net worth position.
 Cash flows could be significantly negative.
 Legal action would be starting at this point.
-Collateral will have a loan-to-value exceeding the Credit Union's policy with little to no equity.
+Collateral will have a loan-to-value ratio exceeding the Credit Union's policy with little to no equity.
 The industry outlook would be fragmented at this point.
-There were no loans classified as Doubtful at December 31, 2023 or 2022.
+There were no loans classified as Doubtful at December 31, 2024 or 2023.

 Loss - Loans in this classification are considered uncollectible and of such little value that their continuance as loans is not warranted.
-There were no loans classified as Loss at December 31, 2023 or 2022.
+There were no loans classified as Loss at December 31, 2024 or 2023.

-Member business credit exposure - The credit risk profile of member business loans is monitored by internally assigned risk ratings by class, and by performing and nonperforming groupings.
-Management tracks the loan's performance and when the loan becomes 30 days past due, the loan is classified as a nonperforming loan.
+Member business credit exposure - The credit risk profile of member business loans is monitored by internally assigned risk ratings by class and by performing and nonperforming groupings.
+Management tracks the loan's performance, and when the loan becomes 30 days past due, the loan is classified as a nonperforming loan.
 Member business loans summarized by risk rating and performing status at December 31 are as follows (dollars in thousands):

-2023 2022
+2024 2023

-Real estate Pass Special mention \$ 257,889 4,256 \$ 238,770 1,890
+Real estate Pass Special mention \$ 271,348 2,070 \$ 257,889 4,256

-\$ 262,145 \$ 240,660
+\$ 273,418 \$ 262,145

-2023 2022
+2024 2023

-Performing Nonperforming \$ 262,145 - \$ 240,660
+Performing Nonperforming \$ 273,418 - \$ 262,145 -

-\$ 262,145 \$ 240,660
+\$ 273,418 \$ 262,145

 The Credit Union individually evalutes loans when a loan does not share risk characteristics of the collective segment, including member business loans with a risk rating of special mention or greater.
-As of December 31, 2023, the Credit Union held \$4,256,000 in collateral dependent loans individually evaluated for credit loss.
+The Credit Union held \$2,070,000 and \$4,256,000 as of December 31, 2024 and 2023, respectively, in collateral-dependent loans individually evaluated for credit loss.
+There was no specific allowance for credit loss required as of December 31, 2024 and 2023.
+These loans may be further supported by personal guarantees.